 When will the Admissions Committee review waitlisted candidates?

 Waitlisted applications will be reviewed at subsequent admissions rounds, following the round in which you originally applied.
 On the decision release date for each round, you will be informed if you are admitted, and if not, your status will remain waitlisted.
 As such, please be sure to keep us informed of any changes in your contact information.
 View the admission round deadlines and decision release dates.

 When is the latest I would be admitted from the waitlist?

 In the past, we have admitted students from the waitlist as late as the start of Orientation in August.

 I was waitlisted for an interview.
 What should I do?

-You will receive an e-mailed invitation to participate in the next round of interviews in the location you pre-selected on your application.
-No action is needed on your part until you receive the e-mail.
-The Admissions Committee will review your completed interview evaluation as a part of your total application and will provide an updated decision on your application after the next decision release.
-Please refer to our Web site for details on the interview invitation and decision release timeline.
+You will receive an emailed invitation to participate in the next round of interviews in the location you pre-selected on your application.
+No action is needed on your part until you receive the email.
+The Admissions Committee will review your completed interview evaluation as part of your total application and will provide an updated decision on your application after the next decision release.
+Refer to the Interview Process page for more details.

 I was not waitlisted specifically for an interview.
 May I schedule an interview?